Châu Á Thái Bình Dương (Tiếng Việt)

 Barcode serialization plays a major role in regulated industries, where quality control, compliance with government regulations, and product safety are most important.
 Industries like pharmaceutical, food and beverage, chemical and hazardous materials, and automotive use barcode serialization to track each product from its starting point to its final destination.

 Pharmaceutical: The pharmaceutical industry’s labeling regulations are strict.
 Pharmaceutical firms must follow exact standards for tracking and tracing medications to ensure that the product’s safety remains intact throughout the whole supply chain.
+According to Forbes, the sector loses up to $162.1 billion to counterfeit drugs each year.
 The U.S. Drug Supply Chain Security Act (DSCSA) mandates that barcodes be serialized to fight against counterfeit drugs.
-According to Forbes, the sector loses up to $162.1 billion to counterfeit drugs each year.
-While barcode labels are not required to be fully serialized until November 2024, it is important to get ahead to ensure that your products are compliant.

 Food and Beverage: In the food industry, serialization is used to track perishable goods, meet food safety regulations, and manage product recalls.
 The goal is to trace the origin of ingredients, manage expiration dates, and enhance food safety.
 Produce Traceability Initiative (PTI) is an industry-wide effort to improve the efficiency of track and trace throughout the produce supply chain.
 In the event of a food recall, barcode serialization helps pinpoint the affected product and allows it to be isolated quicker with more accuracy.
 This lessens the impact on consumers by providing information about products to prevent illnesses from occurring.
 Moreover, this saves companies from bad press that could ultimately diminish brand reputation.